Splenectomy

 Due to these risks, patients need to have the fact that they have no spleen stated prominently on all of their medical records, and they will need to carry a national splenectomy card in case of emergency.
 Patients will also receive additional vaccinations for Pneumovax 2 and Meningococcal A&C, along with the Hib vaccine.
 Special precautions need to be taken against malaria, and many patients will take Penicillin V twice a day for life.

-You can trust your splenectomy to the skilled, board-certified surgeon at Alabama Surgical Associates (ASA) in Huntsville, AL. For more information about your splenectomy, please click here to contact our office or call us at (256)-880-1977.
+You can trust your splenectomy to the skilled, board-certified surgeon at Alabama Surgical Associates (ASA) in Huntsville, AL. For more information about your splenectomy, please click below to contact our office.